Moulin de Gassac - IGP Hérault Combe Calcaire blanc 2021

 Gilbert & Gaillard

-“Aged for six months in oak barrels, this Chardonnay-dominated blend features fruit (peach and nectarine) that takes center stage on the nose, without being overpowering and with finesse.
-Soft and fresh, bursting with fruit and with citrus notes, the palate finishes with a pleasant tang.
-A lively everyday white wine that pairs perfectly with grilled poultry or fish.”(Le Guide Hachette des Vins 2023)
+“This Chardonnay-dominated blend spent six months in oak, but it’s the fruit (peach and nectarine) that takes center stage on the nose, with subtlety and finesse.
+Soft and fresh, bursting with fruit and lingering on citrus notes, the palate finishes with a pleasant tang.
+A lively everyday white that’s perfect with poultry or grilled fish.”(Le Guide Hachette des Vins 2023)

 Starting at €99 on your first order